irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.coinswap.MsgSwapCoinResponse"></a>

 ### MsgSwapCoinResponse
-MsgSwapCoinResponse defines the Msg/SwapCoin response type.
+MsgSwapCoinResponse defines the Msg/SwapCoin response type